DigiKlausur/exam_kernel/README.md

 ### 1. Initialization Code

-This is the code that will be executed every time the kernel is initialized and set via the configuration option ```init_code```.
+This is the code that will be executed every time the kernel is initialized and set via the configuration option ```IPKernelApp.exec_lines```.

 Example config: